Am I a good candidate for GeneSight® testing?

 Patients who are very sensitive to medications:

 Side effects from medications may result from the way a drug interacts with your body, the way your body impacts a drug, or even from psychological factors8.
-Many healthcare providers use the GeneSight test to shed light on this process and provide guidance for potential solutions.
+Many healthcare providers use the GeneSight test to shed light on this process for potential solutions.

 When Should Caution Be Used with the GeneSight type?